Fedor-Bystrov/rutherford/README.md

 `ab -k -c 50 -n 150 "localhost:7070/test/users/argon2"`

 # TODOs
-1. Basic Auth Functionality It should have following functionalities:
+1. Basic Auth Functionality It should have the following functionality:
-   - sign_in (issue access and refresh tokens given correct user details)
+   - sign_in
-        - Use asymmetric encryption for JWT?
-        - Expose JWT public key list endpoint?
-   - log_out (remove refresh_token i.e. move refresh_token to deleted state)
+   - log_out
    - change_password
-   - anything else (check .net identity as a reference)

 2. Add CORS, allow only my apps to access the BE

 3. Email confirmation Functionality
-   - sign_up should send an email to confirm the user's email address
+   - sign_up should send confirmation email to the user
    - sign_in should return error and ask to confirm the email
        - user should be able to resend confirmation email

-4. Secure all routes with basic auth.
-Each nodejs app will have its own token.
-Remove AuthResource#getApplicationName figure out application by client secret.
-`rutherford` won't be open to internet, services will have to be in the same network